Assessment of individual qualifications and experience

 To practise in New Zealand, you need to understand the cultural, social, and legal framework in which we practice.

-You must familiarise yourself of the New Zealand healthcare and dental environment, by reading the New Zealand Conditions of Practice handbook.
+You must familiarise yourself of the New Zealand healthcare and dental environment, by reading the Working in Aotearoa New Zealand handbook.

 You will be required to declare that you have read and understood the content of the handbook when you apply to register.